Cashy91/Path-of-Exile-a-review/README.md

 1. Purpose of project

 * Adding a good way for gamers to find information about a potential new game.

 * With including images getting people a better idea how the game looks.

 * With the deepdive section give a better understanding for different parts of the game.

 * Getting more people intrerested in the game to grow the community.

 2. User Stories

 * As a visiting viewer want to see if Path of Exile is a game for me.

 * As a visiting viewer I would like to know if this game can be played together with my friends.

 * As a visiting viewer I want to get information about the games different mechanics for better understanding.

 * As a visiting viewer I would like to be able to sign up for more news about the game.

+* As a visitor I would like to be able to use my mobile when visiting the site.

 3. Features